The UO's leaders come from diverse backgrounds

 Rob Mullens oversees a 18-sport department with a $70 million budget.
 Before coming to Oregon, Mullens was deputy director of athletics at the University of Kentucky, managing day-to-day operations.
 A native of West Virginia, Mullens has a background in accounting and auditing, working at Ernst & Young before embarking on a career in athletics administration.
 He has a bachelor's degree in business administration and a master's degree in sports management from West Virginia University.

 Roger J. Thompson joined the University of Oregon leadership in July 2010.
-Thompson is responsible for student recruitment and retention efforts.
+Thompson is responsible for services that contribute to enhancing the student experience, recruitment, retention, and graduation.
+His portfolio also includes providing online and continuing education for the community.
 Previously, Thompson served as the vice provost for enrollment management and special advisor to the president at Indiana University.
 At the University of Alabama, Thompson held a number of successive positions in enrollment management and was eventually named the associate vice president for enrollment management.
-A native Oregonian, Thompson earned an bacehlor's degree from California State University, Long Beach; a master's degree from the University of Central Missouri; and a doctorate from the University of Southern California.
+A native Oregonian, Thompson earned an bachelor's degree from California State University, Long Beach; a master's degree from the University of Central Missouri; and a doctorate from the University of Southern California.